UBC-MDS/RMLViz/README.md

 Visualization package for ML models.

-> This package contains four functions to allow users to conveniently
-> plot various visualizations as well as compare performance of
-> different classifier models.
-The four functions will perform the
+> This package contains four functions to allow users to conveniently plot various visualizations as well as compare performance of different classifier models.
+The purpose of this package is to reduce time spent on developing visualizations and comparing models, to speed up the model creation process for data scientists.
+The four functions will perform the following tasks:
-> following tasks:
->

 > 1. Compare the performance of various models
 >
 > 2. Plot the confusion matrix based on the input data